- Date: May 24 - 26, 2024

 Opa, opa, opa!
 The annual New Orleans Greek Festival is Memorial Day weekend.
 This event is filled Greek food, music, culture and fun for kids and adults alike.

-New Orleans's connection with Greece dates back to the mid-1800s when large numbers of Greeks immigrated here, bringing along their storied culture and traditional heritage.
-The Greek Festival celebrates that culture and heritage every year on Memorial Day Weekend at the Holy Trinity Greek Orthodox Cathedral (1200 Robert E. Lee Blvd, New Orleans, LA 70117), which is on the banks of Bayou St. John.
+New Orleans' connection with Greece dates back to the mid-1800s when large numbers of Greeks immigrated here, bringing along their storied culture and traditional heritage.
+The Greek Festival celebrates that culture and heritage every year on Memorial Day Weekend at the Holy Trinity Greek Orthodox Cathedral (1200 Allen Toussaint Blvd), which is on the banks of Bayou St. John.
 Free off-site parking and shuttle service is also available.

 Kali Orexi!
 Translated from Gree, this popular phrase means "Bon Apetit" or "good appetite".
 In other words - you better come hungry.
 Trying a gyro sandwich is a must.
 The Goatburgers, which is a hamburger the Greek way, are also delicious.
 For dessert, try a Loukoumades, which is like a beignet topped with honey and cinnamon.
 For a caffeine fix, pick up a Frappe (no relation to Starbucks), which is basically an iced coffee.